IlyasDeckers/base-module/docs/README.md

 ```
 #### Repositories
 Repositories are used to create methods that are reusable in the other parts of the application by doing Dependency Injection (DI).
 In this implementation of repositories we create an abstraction layer between our Controllers and Models, to extend and/or modify (eloquent) models.

+The `BaseRepository` is used as a starting point for all repositories.
+This enables us to create and reuse methods shared by all repositories in our application.
 ```
 +--------------+           +----------------+
 |              |  extends  |                |